Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 ![Screen](./images/azdeploy.png)

 As you can see, it's running.
-Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you gonna have your Windows Virtual Machine with Visual Studio ready.
+Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you will have your Virtual Machine ready.

 And there we go, our deploy is Succeeded:

 ![Screen](./images/azdeploy2.png)